filecoin-project/specs/content/systems/filecoin_vm/message/_index.md

 ## Message syntax validation

 A syntactically invalid message must not be transmitted, retained in a message pool, or included in a block.
-Even if an invalid message ends up being sent (e.g., by a malicious player), the libp2p GossipSub propagation protocol will reject the message on the receiving end.
+If an invalid message is received, it should be dropped and not propagated further.

 When transmitted individually (before inclusion in a block), a message is packaged as `SignedMessage`, regardless of signature scheme used.
+A valid signed message has a total serialized size no greater than `message.MessageMaxSize`.

 ```go
 type SignedMessage struct {